Main content

 Director Bios

-Amy Stewart, Vice Chair & Treasurer
+Amy Stewart, Chair

 Amy moved to Stowe in 2010, happily leaving behind the stresses of eight years of urban life in Los Angeles and Paris to seek refuge in Stowe’s mountains, forests, dirt roads, incredible trails, and clean air.
 You’ll often see Amy on the run, whether on Perry Hill or Adam’s Camp’s trails, competing around New England for the Green Mountain Athletic Association or chasing her young son around the Mill Trail or Wiessner Woods.
 In addition to having volunteered for SLT as an advocate for conservation funding at the Vermont State House and planting trees along the Little River, Amy also serves on the parent board at Apple Tree Learning Center.
 Amy works for Keurig Dr Pepper.
 She enjoys serving as a steward and strategist for Stowe’s conservation efforts as an SLT Director.
 Amy has served on the Executive, Fundraising, Finance, and Strategic Planning Committees.